 Denied or Revoked Appeals

-If the appeal is denied or revoked, students are not eligible to receive any type of financial aid until all terms of SAP policy are being met.
-SAP Appeal Decisions from the Financial Aid Appeals Committee are final.
+If an SAP appeal is denied or later revoked, the student is no longer eligible to receive any form of financial aid until all components of the SAP policy are met.
+Decisions made by the SAP Appeals Committee are final and cannot be appealed further.

 Additional Information

-For further information concerning the financial aid programs administered by the College or the policies relevant to these programs, contact the Office of Student Financial Aid or view the website at https://sites.highlands.edu/financial-aid/.
+For further information concerning the financial aid programs administered by the College or the policies relevant to these programs, contact the Office of Scholarships and Financial Aid or view the website at https://sites.highlands.edu/financial-aid/.